Photo by Andrew Thomas Lee / Design by Emily Blevins

 Design by Emily Blevins

-From must-have wine accessories to over-the-top experiences, wine lovers will love these gifts.
+From must-have wine accessories to over-the-top experiences, wine lovers will enjoy these gifts.

-These are the best bottles, books, accessories, and experiences to gift wine lovers this year.
+These are the best bottles, books, and accessories to gift wine lovers this year.

 Article continues below advertisement